CityOfPhiladelphia/Gatekeeper/README.md

-# Jarvus GateKeeper
+# Jarvus Gatekeeper

-GateKeeper is a web application designed to sit between internal API endpoints and public users.
+Gatekeeper is a web application designed to sit between internal API endpoints and public users.
 It provides a central facility for logging, analyzing, rate-limiting, and credentialing access.

 ## Features